tldr-pages/tldr/pages/common/nmap.md

 - Perform TLS cipher scan against a host to determine supported ciphers and SSL/TLS protocols:

 `nmap --script ssl-enum-ciphers {{address_or_addresses}} -p 443`

+- Perform full port, service, version detection scan with all default NSE scripts active against a host to determin weaknesses and info:

+`nmap -sC -sV {{address_or_addresses}}`